 - Call the Swedish Medical Advice Hotline: +46 (0)771 11 7799

-Check if you can keep your current scholarship/student finance
+Check whether you can keep your current scholarship/student finance

-If you are currently on a scholarship (from Lund University or another scholarship organisation), or if you are currently recieving student finance (student aid or a student loan) from an organisation in your home country, please check with your financial administrator at the relevant organisation if you will be able to keep your scholarship while studying abroad.
+If you are currently on a scholarship (from Lund University or another scholarship organisation), or if you are currently receiving student finance (student aid or a student loan) from an organisation in your home country, please check with your financial administrator at the relevant organisation whether you will be able to keep your scholarship while studying abroad.

 Swedish cititizen with student aid from CSN?

-If you are a Swedish cititizen with student aid from the Swedish National Board of Student Aid, we recommend that you apply for student finance both for your semester abroad and for the following semester at home, to avoid late payments during the following semester.
+If you are a Swedish cititizen with student aid from CSN (the Swedish National Board of Student Aid), we recommend that you apply for student finance both for your semester abroad and for the following semester at home, to avoid late payments during the following semester.
 It often takes a while before your transcript arrives and it takes time to have your credits transferred and registered in Ladok.

-You will not need a certificate from your coordinator at Lund University in order to apply for student finance since CSN is able to go into Ladok and ensure that you are registered for exchange studies.
+You will not need a certificate from your coordinator at Lund University in order to apply for student finance since CSN can access Ladok to ensure that you are registered for exchange studies.

 The exchange agreements of Lund University are reciprocal.
 This means that we are committed to receive as many incoming exchange students as we send out.
 As the housing situation is always a challenge for incoming students, we would appreciate your help.
 If you are interested in subletting, please contact your landlord and BoPoolen at www.bopoolen.nu